Eva813/Eva813/README.md

 <p>🌱 I'm currently enhancing my frontend skills by mastering React and exploring backend development.
 This journey is helping me build more cohesive full-stack applications that seamlessly integrate both client-side and server-side technologies.</p>

-<p> 🤝 As part of the Mantou Project, I actively support career changers in mastering new technologies and transitioning into tech roles.
+<p> 🤝 As part of the CodeShibaGo Project, I actively support career changers in mastering new technologies and transitioning into tech roles.
 I thrive on collaboration, working closely with designers and developers to bring ideas to life.</p>

 <h3 align="left">Languages and Tools:</h3>